Breadcrumb

 Fact-Based Position Statement

-At a minimum, it should include specific, factual responses to every allegation of the charge, as well as any other facts which you deem relevant for EEOC's consideration.
-The position statement should clearly explain the Respondent's version of the facts and identify the specific documents and witnesses supporting its position.
+In general, a position statement should include specific, factual responses to every allegation of the charge, as well as any other facts which you deem relevant for the EEOC’s consideration.
+The position statement should clearly explain the Respondent’s version of the facts and identify the specific documents and witnesses supporting its position.
 A well drafted position statement can help EEOC accelerate the investigation and limit requests for additional information.

-EEOC also requests that you submit all documentary evidence you believe is responsive to the allegations of the charge.
-If you submit only an advocacy statement, unsupported by documentary evidence, EEOC may conclude that Respondent has no evidence to support its defense to the allegations of the charge.
+The EEOC also requests that you submit all documentary evidence you believe is responsive to the allegations of the charge or supports any asserted defenses.
+If you submit only an advocacy statement, unsupported by documentary evidence, the EEOC may conclude that Respondent has no evidence to support its defense to the allegations of the charge.

 Keep the following points in mind as you prepare the response to the charge:

-• Address each alleged discriminatory act and your position regarding it and provide copies of documents supporting your position and/or version of the events.
+• Address each alleged discriminatory act and your position regarding it and provide evidence, including copies of documents, supporting your position and/or version of the events.

 • Identify any individuals other than the Charging Party who have been similarly affected by these practices, policies or procedures; describe the circumstances in which the practices, policies, or procedures have been applied.